Hardmath123/hardmath123.github.io/content/raytracing.md

 Something about this bothered me.
 And when I got home, I finally realized it.

-These lines of code are--unaltered--from my raytracer.
+These lines of code are---unaltered---from my raytracer.

 ![ ](static/slides/direction.png)

 Looks familiar?
 It's the cross product!

 I wrote those lines of code in seventh grade.
 I had no idea what a vector was.
-I don't know how I got those equations--I just remember doing lots of algebra on paper and somehow getting them.
+I don't know how I got those equations---I just remember doing lots of algebra on paper and somehow getting them.

 And suddenly it all made sense to me.
 All this math we're learning?
 It's